-18. When learning cost accounting, it is sufficient to learn the mechanics of applying cost accounting methods.
+29. When learning cost accounting, it is sufficient to learn the mechanics of applying cost accounting methods.

-19. Incremental cash flows are relevant for decision making.

-20. Incremental cash flows are the same as unavoidable cash flows.

-21. Relevant information for decisions can focus both on learning from the past and anticipating the future.

-22. The cost of your old automobile is relevant in the decision to purchase a new automobile.

-23. Ethical behavior is an individual obligation, but not an organizational obligation.
+30. Ethical behavior is an individual obligation, but not an organizational obligation.

-24. Employees will always make ethical decisions if they act in the best interests of shareholders.
+31. Employees will always make ethical decisions if they act in the best interests of shareholders.